AquaDraco/UnityStationWiki/The-Basic-Structure.md

     - Not good for variables that are updated rapidly (like movement etc)

 3. NetMessages: https://docs.unity3d.com/Manual/UNetMessages.html
-    - NetMessages are the preferred way to perform more targetted and secure ways of communication between the client and server
-    - NetMessages are objects that can carry any serialize data and targetted to specific components on the receiving end
+    - NetMessages are objects that can carry any serializable data and are targetted to specific components on the receiving end
     - Derive your netmsg from ClientMessage if you want to create a message to send from Client to the Server
     - Derive your netmsg from ServerMessage if you want to create a message to send from Server to the Client
-    - Net Messages all you to send data to specific clients so that others do not get the data and is good for secure communications
+    - Net Messages allow you to send data to specific clients so that others do not get the data and is good for secure communications
     - NetMessage create a small about of garbage for the GarbageCollector so keep that in mind

+### The Matrix

+The matrix keeps track of every item in the game and its grid position.
+You can query the matrix to find out what objects are at a specific co-ordinate.
+Its also used to detect collisions when players are moving and is currently being updated to hold all of the atmos data that is simulated on the server.
+The matrix sits on top of the Tilemap system.

+### The Tilemap System

+The Tilemap System (https://docs.unity3d.com/Manual/Tilemap.html) is a unity tile management feature which allows us to create maps really quickly.
+You can experiment with the mapping by clicking on Window--> Tile Palette